-While the United States might have California, Oregon, and Washington as its west coast playgrounds there’s one spot north of the border where Canada plays in the Pacific Ocean, British Columbia.
-The roughly 600 miles of coastline and inland areas play host to beautiful sights, rampant flora, and fauna and also hosts some great Provincial and National Parks.
+While the United States might have California, Oregon, and Washington as its west coast playgrounds, there’s one spot north of the border where Canada plays in the Pacific Ocean, British Columbia.
+The roughly 600 miles of coastline and inland areas play host to beautiful sights, flora, and fauna and some of the most beautiful Provincial and National Parks in North America.

 Living Forest Oceanside RV Park & Campground: Nanaimo

 With a name like Living Forest Oceanside RV Park and Campground, you know that this RV park will be especially welcoming to those nature and all its splendor.
 At over 50 acres, you won’t have to worry too much about being too close to your neighbors.

 The full-service sites come outfitted with power, water and sewer along with cable TV and Wi-Fi access.
 All tile bathrooms and showers are kept clean and tidy while a game center, hiking trails, kayaking, canoeing provide fun right at the park.
 Throw in a camp store and other activities, and you have a well-rounded park with a view.